The ultimate kitchen spring cleaning checklist – experts share 13 steps for a proper deep clean

 As the heart of the home, our kitchens tend to get the brunt of household chaos; from food prep and family meals to seasonal soirees, weekend craft sessions, and perhaps even a few dog dinners, too, there’s a lot going on, meaning things can get pretty dirty, pretty quickly.

-While a quick wipe-down might suffice on a day-to-day basis, there will undoubtedly be areas overlooked, so familiarising yourself with an ultimate spring cleaning checklist – and actually sticking to it – is well worth the effort.
+Enter the big spring cleaning checklist.
 After all, kitchen ideas are never as stylish as when they’re fresh and sparkling, and maintaining good hygiene is a must, too.

 ‘Kitchens can harbour a range of bacteria, dirt and out-of-date food, so it’s important to designate time to thoroughly clean and disinfect every once in a while to ensure it remains a hygienic space for prepping and eating meals,' says Anna Elkington, founder of Melody Maison.

 ‘Before you get going with your deep clean, make a to-do list.
 You’re more likely to avoid feelings of overwhelm if you’ve written down your jobs in order of priority.
-Ensure your cleaning caddy is well-stocked too – there’s nothing worse than having to run out to the shops mid-clean!’ advise the experts at Zoflora.
+Ensure your cleaning caddy is well-stocked too – there’s nothing worse than having to run out to the shops mid-clean!’ advise Francesca Turner, home hygiene hub director at Zoflora.

 Now you’re in a position to tackle the tough spots.
 Spritz down any dirt-laden areas – think mouldy grouting and greasy cabinet fronts as well as the sink, oven and fridge shelves – with the appropriate cleaner.
 Whether you’re using all-natural solutions (when trying to swerve cleaning products that can be harmful) or the best store-bought cleaning products, you’re guaranteed better results if you allow them time to work.
 Get on with other cleaning chores, then come back to them a bit later.